 Completed Video Projects

 Clients own the completed video and the copyright.
-It is legally theirs, but Real World students will be able to use the produced video for online resumes and on the BU/Real World website.
+It is legally theirs, but Real World students and Boston University will be able to use the produced videos for online resumes, submission to film festivals and competitions, and on the Boston University, College of Communication and Real World Productions websites.
 See our past work.

 For Additional Information